MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-authentication-external-method-manage.md

 - A **Discovery URL** is the OIDC discovery endpoint for the external authentication provider.

-## Manage an external authentication method in the Microsoft Entra admin center
+## Manage an EAM in the Microsoft Entra admin center

 EAMs are managed with the Entra ID Authentication methods policy, just like built-in methods.